Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2020-08-16-post-self-learning-claudia.md

+---
-# A learning journey to Quantum Computing
+title: A Learning Journey to Quantum Computing
+categories:
+  - Blog
+tags:
+  - MOOCs
+  - quantum computing
+  - online courses
+  - online learning
+author: Claudia Zendejas-Morales
+---

 *Study what you like, there is no reason to stop, internet access gives us a lot of freedom for it.*